DPZero: Private Fine-Tuning of Language Models without Backpropagation: Introduction

+This gap between theory and practice has been linked to the presence of low-rank structures in the fine-tuning of pretrained LLMs \citep{malladi2023fine, li2022does}.
+Empirical evidence suggests that fine-tuning occurs within a low-dimensional subspace \citep{sagun2017empirical, gur2018gradient, ghorbani2019investigation, li2018measuring}: 200 dimensions for RoBERTa with 355 million parameters \citep{aghajanyan2021intrinsic} and 100 dimensions for PEFT on DistilRoBERTa with 7 million parameters \citep{li2022does}.
+In such cases where the intrinsic dimension is small, zeroth-order methods are known to achieve dimension-independent convergence rate \cite{malladi2023fine} and private first-order methods are also known to achieve dimension-independent guarantees \citep{ma2022dimension,li2022does}.

-Given the popularity of fine-tuning LLMs on domain-specific datasetes, we ask the following fundamental question: {\em Can we achieve a dimension-independent rate both under differential privacy and with access to only the zeroth-order oracle?} Our contributions are summarized in the following.
+0.1in Given the significance of fine-tuning LLMs on domain-specific datasets, we ask the following fundamental question: {\em Can we achieve a dimension-independent rate both under differential privacy and with access only to the zeroth-order oracle?} Our contributions are summarized below.
+0.1in

-$\bullet$ We first show that the straightforward approach -- that combines DP first-order methods with zeroth-order gradient estimations (Algorithm \ref{algo:d-dependent}) -- exhibits an undesirable dimension-dependence in the convergence guarantees, even when the effective rank of the problem does not scale with the dimension (Thereom \ref{thm:d-dependent} and \ref{thm:d-dependent-rank} in Section \ref{sec:d-dependent}).
+$\bullet$ We first show that the straightforward approach --- that combines DP first-order methods with zeroth-order gradient estimators (Algorithm \ref{algo:d-dependent}) --- exhibits an undesirable dimension dependence in the convergence guarantees, even when the effective rank of the problem does not scale with the dimension (Theorems \ref{thm:d-dependent} and \ref{thm:d-dependent-rank} in Section \ref{sec:d-dependent}).
 There are two root causes.
 First, the standard practice of choosing the clipping threshold to be the maximum norm of the estimated sample gradient leads to an unnecessarily large threshold.
-Next, on top of this choice of threshold forcing a large noise to be added to ensure privacy, Algorithm~\ref{algo:d-dependent} adds that noise in all $d$ directions.
+Next, this choice of the clipping threshold forces the addition of a large noise to ensure privacy, and Algorithm \ref{algo:d-dependent} adds that noise in all $d$ directions.

 $\bullet$ We present \DPZero (Algorithm \ref{algo:d-free}), the first nearly dimension-independent DP zeroth-order method for stochastic optimization.
 Its convergence guarantee depends on the effective rank of the problem (specified in Assumption \ref{asp:rank}) and exhibits logarithmic dependence on the dimension $d$ (Theorem \ref{thm:d-free} in Section \ref{sec:d-free}).
 This builds upon two insights.
 First, the direction of the estimated gradient is a public information and does not need to be private; it is sufficient to make only the magnitude of the estimated gradient private, which is a scalar value.
 Next, we introduce a tighter analysis that allows us to choose a significantly smaller clipping threshold, leveraging the fact that the typical norm of the estimated gradient is much smaller than its maximum.